 The Hydrogen Valley of Catalonia is coordinated by the Universitat Rovira i Virgili and has the following institutional and business supports: the Catalan Government, Enagás, Repsol, the Chemical Business Association of Tarragona (AEQT), the Tarragona Provincial Council, the Port of Tarragona and the Metropolitan Area of Barcelona (AMB).

 Alliance of Knowledge

 The Universitat Rovira i Virgili (URV), the Institute of Chemical Research of Catalonia (ICIQ), the Catalonia Institute for Energy Research (IREC) and Eurecat, the Technology Centre of Catalonia, integrate the Alliance of Knowledge, Science and Technology.
 It is the core of research and innovation in the Hydrogen Valley of Catalonia and has long been working around renewable hydrogen.

-After a period during which the foundations of the Project have been laid, more than 160 public and private organisations are now part of the Hydrogen Valley of Catalonia, a collaborative, multi-sector and multi-stakeholder platform
+After a period during which the foundations of the Project have been laid, about 160 public and private organisations are now part of the Hydrogen Valley of Catalonia, a collaborative, multi-sector and multi-stakeholder platform

 Everything is leading us to the transition towards renewable energies, whatever technology they use.
 The industry of the future has to make the change to sustainability and renewable energies, and a clear alternative is green hydrogen, to which it will be inextricably connected